Adult Protective Services

 - Case Management.

 - Emergency commitment of the mentally ill or developmentally disabled.

 - Guardianship of the person.

 - Conservatorship for property.

-- Referral for further investigation by law enforcement for violation of Chapter 22-46, abuse, neglect, or exploitation of a disabled adult, or for investigation of other criminal offenses committed against elderly.
+- Further investigation by law enforcement for violation of Chapter 22-46, abuse, neglect, or exploitation of a disabled adult, or for investigation of other criminal offenses committed against elderly.